AbimbolaBukola/DSA-CAPSTONE-PROJECT-2/README.md

 Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
 ### Data Analysis
---PRODUCT CATEGORY WITH HIGHEST SALES--
+----PRODUCT CATEGORY WITH HIGHEST SALES---

 SELECT TOP 1
      [Product Category],
     SUM(sales) AS total_sales